 Public art is one of the ways I bring visual storytelling into shared space—out of the studio and into the environments people move through every day.

-While mural work was an important starting point for me beginning in 2018, my practice expanded beyond walls in 2020 into what I think of as mural-adjacent public art.
+While mural work was an important starting point for me beginning in 2018, my practice expanded beyond walls in 2020 into what I like to think of as mural-adjacent public art.

-I created a separate website for Public Art because not all murals are public, and not all public art is a mural.
+I created a separate website or 'hub' for Public Art because not all murals are public, and not all public art is a mural.

 I’m drawn to public art because it can transform an ordinary surface, catch the eye, invite interaction, or create a moment of surprise in an everyday setting.